Skip to content

 Privacy / secret handling

 Sensitive values — credentials, session tokens, PII, partner secrets — flow through the framework on three paths: the trace surface (:rf.error/* events carry failing values verbatim by default), direct reads against app-db from MCP tools (get-app-db, get-path), and the always-on error-emit / event-emit substrates that forward to hosted observability back-ends.
-Each path must default-redact and offer explicit opt-in.
-The :sensitive? declaration is the single normative privacy marker; the canonical emission site for the :rf/redacted sentinel is the framework's wire-elision walker (API.md §wire-elision walker).
+Each path must default-project and offer explicit opt-in.
+Per the graduated EP-0015 (final) model, classification is owner-declared — frame config owns durable app-db classification (reg-frame :sensitive {:app-db …} / :large, replacing the removed add-marks / set-marks / declare-sensitive-*! surfaces); per-slot :sensitive? / :large? schema props own owner-local schema'd data (machine :data-schema, resource :data-schema / :params-schema, HTTP :decode); registration metadata :sensitive / :large owns transient payloads.
+Projection is centralized at trust boundaries via project-egress (the record-level primitive) over elide-wire-value (the low-level walker, the canonical emission site for the :rf/redacted / :rf.size/large-elided sentinels — API.md §wire-elision walker), under a named :rf.egress/* profile per boundary; sinks consume already-projected records only.
+The cross-artefact inventory and composition order live in Privacy.md.

 Direct-read privacy posture for sub-cache and get-path

-Direct-read tools — get-app-db, get-app-db-diff, get-machine-state, get-path, sub-cache — bypass the trace surface where with-redacted and :sensitive? stamping operate.
-The framework's MUST is that direct-read wire egress routes the returned value through the wire-elision walker at the off-box boundary, with sensitivity opt-in defaulting to OFF.
-With-redacted shapes trace :db-before / :db-after slots; it does not protect a live-value read.
-Per Tool-Pair §Direct-read privacy (rf2-czv3p / rf2-b2hip).
+Direct-read tools — get-app-db, get-app-db-diff, get-machine-state, get-path, sub-cache — bypass the trace surface where classification stamping operates.
+The framework's MUST is that direct-read wire egress routes the returned value through project-egress / the wire-elision walker at the off-box boundary, with sensitivity opt-in defaulting to OFF (:rf.egress/off-box-tool redacts; :rf.egress/local-raw is the explicit trusted-local opt-in).
+The trace-surface scrub (the internal redaction interceptor + :sensitive? stamping) shapes trace :db-before / :db-after slots; it does not protect a live-value read.
+Per Tool-Pair §Direct-read privacy.

 Epoch privacy posture — raw in-process records vs projected egress